mcmpdemoeng/jpetstore-kubernetes/README.md

 This demo modernizes an existing Java web application (JPetStore) by:

-1. building Docker containers from the legacy stack
+1. building Docker containers from the legacy stack.
-2. moving the app to Azure Kubernetes Service
+2. moving the app to Azure Kubernetes Service.

 ![](readme_images/dbaas.png)